Graph $p$-Laplacian eigenpairs as saddle points of a family of spectral energy functions: Introduction

 A remarkable application of the $p$-Laplacian spectrum can be found in data clustering and partitioning.
-Indeed, different authors have addressed this problem in both the discrete ~\cite{chang2016spectrum,Tudisco1,Bhuler,hein2010inverse,ZhangNodalDO, Hua} and the continuous settings~\cite{parini2010second,Kawohl2003}.
-It has been proved that the variational eigenvalues of the $1$-Laplacian, and more generally the limit of the variational eigenvalues of the $p$-Laplacian as $p$ goes to $1$, provide good approximations of the Cheeger constants of the domain.
+Indeed, different authors have addressed this problem in both the discrete ~\cite{chang2016spectrum,Tudisco1,Bhuler,hein2010inverse,ZhangNodalDO, Hua, deidda2023PhdThesis, deidda2024_inf_eigenproblem} and the continuous settings~\cite{parini2010second,Kawohl2003, Lind2, Lind3, Bungert1, bungert2022eigenvalue, Esposito}.
+It has been proved that the variational eigenvalues of the $1$-Laplacian and $\infty$-Laplacian, and more generally the limit of the variational eigenvalues of the $p$-Laplacian as $p$ goes to $1$ and $\infty$, provide good approximations of the Cheeger constants and spherical packing radii of the domain.
 In particular for $p<2$ such approximations improve the known relationships between the Cheeger constants and the Laplacian eigenvalues already observed by Cheeger himself~\cite{Cheeger}.
-We recall that Cheeger constants are used to quantify the number of clusters in the domain.
-More precisely, they evaluate how well a subset of the data can be splitted in a certain number of clusters.
-The smaller the $k$-th Cheeger constant is, the better the data can be clustered in $k$ disjoint subsets.
-Considering the $1$-Laplacian variational eigenvalues, it is possible to prove that the $1$-st and the $2$-nd variational eigenvalues match exactly the $1$-st and the $2$-nd Cheeger constants~\cite{chang2016spectrum,hein2010inverse,Hua,parini2010second,Kawohl2003}.
-Moreover, the $k$-th variational eigenvalue can be bounded, both from above and from below, in terms of the higher order Cheeger constants with index “close” to $k$~\cite{Tudisco1,DEIDDA2023_nod_dom,ZhangNodalDO}.

-Analogous results relate the variational eigenvalues of the $\infty$-Laplacian with the packing radii of the domain~\cite{Lind2, Lind3, Bungert1, bungert2022eigenvalue, Esposito, deidda2023PhdThesis}.
-The $k$-th packing radius of the domain is the largest radius that allows the inscription of $k$-disjoint balls in the domain.
-As in the $p=1$ case, it is possible to show that the $1$-st and the $2$-nd variational eigenvalues of the $\infty$-Laplacian match the reciprocal of the first and the second packing radii of the domain.
-Moreover, the $k$-th packing radius can be approximated by the reciprocal of the $k$-th variational $\infty$-Laplace eigenvalue.

-Despite the large number of applications, the study of the $p$-Laplacian eigenpairs still presents several open problems.
-Indeed, a number of properties of the linear ($p=2$) Laplacian eigenfunctions are lost in the nonlinear ($p\ne2$) case, yielding several critical issues and open problems.
-The first and probably most notable difficulty is consequential to the fact that the cardinality of the $p$-Laplacian spectrum is not known and can exceed the dimension of the space \cite{zhang2021homological,DEIDDA2023_nod_dom,Amghibech1}.
-This clearly yields the loss of the notion of multiplicity of an eigenvalue and of independence of the eigenfunctions.
+We recall that Cheeger constants are used to quantify the number of clusters in the domain while the spherical packing radii establish the maximal reciprocal distance between any set of a given number of nodes of the graph.